magento/devdocs/guides/v2.0/cloud/project/new-relic.md

 The agent software for New Relic is packaged with your {{site.data.var.ece}} account.
 You receive your credentials and license information from Magento during launch.
 You can access your license key in the _Project Web Interface_ by clicking **View Details** for your project.
 The **NewRelic Service** section includes your Account Number, License Key, and other access keys.

 ## Add New Relic APM to an environment {#configure}
-The {{site.data.var.ece}} plans support up to 3 licenses across all environments.
+The {{site.data.var.ece}} plans support up to 3 instances of your New Relic license across all environments.

-For Magento Pro accounts, New Relic APM is set up for you in your _staging_ and _production_ environments.
-You can only add the third usage to your integration `master` branch.

-For Magento Starter accounts, New Relic APM provides your credentials and access information.
 You can add New Relic APM to a maximum of 3 branches.
-We recommend adding New Relic license on your _staging_ and _production_ environments, and you can add the license to one other environment of your choice.
+We recommend adding a New Relic license to your _staging_ and _production_ environments, and you can add the license to one other environment of your choice.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-If you have more than 3 active environments using your New Relic license key as a variable, you must remove any additional use of the license from the environment.
+If you have more than 3 active environments using the same New Relic license key, you need to remove a license variable from an existing environment.
 For details, see [Remove New Relic from an environment](#remove).
 </div>

 To add a New Relic license key to an environment: